-Business IT alignment
+Business–IT alignment

 Please complete the following sentence:

-The biggest challenge in initiating change based on feedback, results or reviews is deciding about the prioritization of issues.
+The biggest challenge in initiating change based on feedback, results, or reviews is deciding about the prioritization of issues.

 Summary

-Employees that are responsible for the IT strategy are constantly confronted with sources of change (i.e., feedback, reviews and results) that can help adapting the IT strategy.
-Like in every feedback situation, individuals who provide or receive feedback on the IT strategy should adhere to the general feedback best practices: being specific, valuing also the positive things, being constructive, remaining respectful, and being self-reflective.
-Feedback can be obtained in one-on-one discussions, or more formalized in workshops.
-Besides workshops, other ways to capture change input are reviews, that can take place, for example, in the form of architecture reviews (e.g., as part of TOGAF), in the form of sprint reviews or retrospectives within the scrum methodology, or as review part of the OKR method.
+Employees that are responsible for the IT strategy are constantly confronted with sources of change (i.e., feedback, reviews, and results) that can help in adapting the IT strategy.
+As in every feedback situation, individuals who provide or receive feedback on the IT strategy should adhere to general feedback best practices: being specific, valuing the positive things, being constructive, remaining respectful, and being self-reflective.
+Feedback can be obtained in one-on-one discussions or more formalized in workshops.
+In addition to workshops, another way to capture change input is through reviews, which can take place, for example, in the form of architecture reviews (e.g., as part of TOGAF), sprint reviews or retrospectives within the scrum methodology, or reviews as part of the OKR method.

 Based on the insights from the various sources of change, the IT strategy can be improved.
-Generally, there are various entry points within the IT strategy lifecycle where the improvement can take place, for example, the strategic goals, or the implementation.
-The improvement can thereby tie up to the progress of the IT strategy (in case the strategy is not being implemented as planned), the performance of the IT strategy (in case defined objectives are not reached as planned), or the relevance (in case there are relevant changes in the internal or external environment).
-Here, the biggest challenge in initiating change based on feedback, results or reviews is deciding about the prioritization of issues.
-To prioritize issues, they can be sorted according to their felt need, their ease of change, and their Impact.
+Generally, there are various entry points within the IT strategy lifecycle where the improvement can take place, for example, the strategic goals or the implementation phase.
+The improvement can, thus, be tied to the progress of the IT strategy (in the event that the strategy is not being implemented as planned), the performance of the IT strategy (in the event that the defined objectives are not reached as planned), or the strategy’s relevance (in the event that there are relevant changes in the internal or external environment).
+Here, the biggest challenge in initiating change based on feedback, results, or reviews is deciding about the prioritization of issues.
+To prioritize issues, they can be sorted according to their felt need, their ease of change, or their impact.

 Unit 6 – Specific Aspects of an IT Strategy: Typical Business Demands